Federated Feature Selection for Cyber-Physical Systems of Systems: Conclusion and future directions

-The increasing development of \acp{ADS} can leverage AI to abstract services and applications from the details of fast-flowing low-level data, such as sensor feeds.
+The increasing development of \acp{ADS} can leverage AI to abstract both services and applications from the details of fast-flowing low-level data, such as sensor feeds.
 According to the Edge computing paradigm, a cyber physical system, namely \ac{AV}, is deputed in collecting data from sensors and perform a lightweight round of computation, by extracting features from raw data and selecting those that maximise the knowledge on the learning task.
 Since the data gathering process is performed locally by each \ac{AV}, the selected features might represent a partial subset of those that characterize the phenomenon and might be inconsistent to learn the model of the underlying process.
-We tackle this problem, by proposing, for the first time, a \ac{FFS} algorithm, exploiting a distributed computing paradigm applied to \acp{AV}.
-In \ac{FFS}, \acp{AV} collaborate to come up with the minimal set of features selected from their local datasets, before transmitting their data to the Edge Server.
-Feature selection is done leveraging on the \ac{MI} metric and the solution of the optimization problem is achieved through \ac{CE} method, which allows for approximating a native NP-hard problem into a convex or quasi-convex problem.
+We tackle this problem, by proposing a novel Federated Feature Selection (FFS) algorithm, exploiting a distributed computing paradigm applied to \acp{AV}.
+In \ac{FFS}, \acp{AV} collaborate to iteratively come up with the minimal set of features selected from their local datasets, to be used as a compression schema for transmitting their data to the Edge Server.
+Feature selection is done by leveraging on the Mutual Information metric and the solution of the optimization problem is achieved through Cross-entropy method.
 The aggregation algorithm of the \ac{FFS} solution is based on a Bayesian approach through which we merge the control information sent by the \acp{AV} to the \ac{ES}.
 To test the proposed \ac{FFS} algorithm we presented two different learning tasks, by using real-world datasets: MAV and WESAD.
 The former was suitable to test \ac{FFS} with images and inertial measurements, which characterize the position of an AV in the environment.
-The latter was suitable to characterize time series produced by human state monitoring systems, like ECG, EDA, EMG, etc. Performance evaluation showed that our \ac{FFS} algorithm allows for achieving up to 99\% of compression of the number of features extracted from the datasets at no significant degradation of their informative content.
-In other words, a learning model trained on the selected features is as accurate as a model trained on the whole feature set, but with a drastically reduced set of transmitted features.
+The latter was suitable to characterize time series produced by human state monitoring systems, like ECG, EDA, EMG, etc. The results show that our \ac{FFS} algorithm identifies a minimal subset of informative features without sharing any raw data between AVs in the process. \ac{FFS} is robust to feature redundancy, i.e., in presence of high rates of redundant features, all the \acp{AV} can reach a consensus on the \ac{FS} achieving a compression rate up to 90x on the selected datasets.
+Finally, the quality of the feature selection is maintained, i.e., a learning model trained on the selected features is as accurate as a model trained on the whole feature set.
+Concluding, the proposed framework is general and modular, i.e., it can be applied to every incremental \ac{FS} algorithm that associates a probability to each feature.
+We plan to investigate how to turn it into a framework to include more \ac{FS} algorithms.
+Moreover, our solution is built on few simplifying assumptions: local datasets are \textit{iid} and data are labelled.
+Therefore, for the future we plan to extend it to include non-\textit{iid} data in possibly unsupervised or semi-supervised scenarios.